 Check that EEG electrode impedances are below 5 kΩ.

 To keep the conducting gel from drying up or getting smeared to the adjacent electrodes by any movement of the TMS coil, cover the EEG cap with plastic wrap.
-Then, fit a net cap above the plastic wrap to keep the cables in a fixed position to reduce EEG artifact variability, and apply adhesive tape to increase the stability of the multiple layers.
+Then, fit a net cap above the plastic wrap to keep the cables in a fixed position to reduce EEG-artifact variability, and apply adhesive tape to increase the stability of the multiple layers.

-Attach the surface EMG electrodes over the target muscles after having cleaned and lightly abraded the skin (e.g., use a bipolar recording from the right abductor pollicis brevis hand muscle in belly-tendon montage).
+Attach the surface EMG electrodes over the target muscles after having cleaned and lightly abraded the skin (e.g., use a bipolar recording from the right abductor pollicis brevis hand muscle in a belly–tendon montage).

-NOTE: Here, a bipolar recording from the right abductor pollicis brevis hand muscle in belly-tendon montage was used.
+NOTE: Here, a bipolar recording from the right abductor pollicis brevis hand muscle in a belly–tendon montage was used.
 The placement of EMG electrodes is important as surface electrodes generally record activity from multiple underlying muscles.

 Verify the correct matching between the actual EEG sensors on the head and the traces recorded in the EEG system by tapping on a few EEG electrodes to cause artifacts.
 As a sanity check, verify that occipital alpha increases when the participant closes their eyes.